luisferreira90/JobCloudChallenge/README.md

 ## Challenge

-The application should have the following features:

-- **List invoices:** The user should be able to list the invoices.

-Here are some additional details :

 - When a job ad is deleted, all of its related data, such as the invoice, should also be deleted.

 ## Bonus features